"It was an anything goes society," said our guide, Rachid. …

 All three of the markets offered rides on horse drawn sleighs or wagons, depending upon the snow conditions.
 Like other markets, this is clearly a family affair.

 Of course, Canadian winters are known for being cold.
-One of the markets I visited was held outside and had bonfires to help keep everyone warm.
+One of the Christmas markets in Canada I visited was held outside and had bonfires to help keep everyone warm.
 There’s something about a campfire that adds to the ambiance and conviviality of the event.